LinuxAtDuke/Intro-To-Linux/README.md

-Unit 5_: Advanced File System Management_
+## Unit 5: Advanced File System Management

 - Hardlink
   - A link (ln) or hard link is basically a reference to an inode address and a block of data on the disk.
 Most files will only ever have one, but there are instances when multiple can be useful.